noah-nuebling/mf-xcloc-editor/README.md

     - In Xcode, users have to go through two levels of '>' disclosure triangles to see pluralizable variants, which they may miss.
 - Only once all the pluralizable variants are marked as 'translated' does the entire string show up as 'translated'
     - In Xcode, the pluralizable string can be marked as 'translated' while the variants are still marked as 'needs_review'.
 This can make the strings hard to find.
+- Better comments for Interface Builder strings
+    - For localizable strings inside Interface Builder files, Xcode exports very long comments that are actually old-style plist dictionaries containing mostly redundant or irrelevant information such as "ObjectID", "Class" or "title" (which just repeats the English UI string).
+MMF Xcloc Editor filters out all this redundant stuff, so that localizers can focus on the hints that you wrote for them.
+- When you ship `MMF Xcloc Editor.app` next to .xcloc files, it will automatically show the user a picker between those .xcloc files.
 - Supports undo and redo for all edits.
 - Can be controlled and navigated completely via the keyboard.
 - Shift-Return enters a newline, for the ChatGPT users.